In the age of social media, we’re constantly seeing what everyone else is doing: traveling the world, speaking on stages, promoting their latest book…

 We live in an instantly downloadable world that encourages us to skip steps.

-We are taught to chase what’s hot, flashy, and sexy—and to ignore what’s basic.
+We are taught from social media to chase what’s hot, flashy, and sexy—and to ignore what’s basic.
 But the basics work.
 They always have and they always will.

 If you’re looking to improve your performance it’s not in the fancy shiny objects.
 It’s in drinking water, working out, getting rest, being around positive and inspiring people, improving your writing, speaking skills, and so on.